jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 ```
 ansible-playbook test_site.yaml
 ```
-* If all goes well, we won't have to manually test if everything is working after our 'rescue' tasks run.
+* If all goes well, we won't have to manually test if everything is working after our 'rescue' tasks run anymore.
+We can be confident in our automation to check certain things for us.
 * BUT, how do we know that the rescue tasks' <i>failure</i> conditions are working properly?
 * It's important to know when a restoration was attempted and <i>failed</i>, so that immediate human intervention can take place.
+* If a failure happens silently, and looks like it was rescued, we'll only notice the website's down when customers come calling.
+Not a great look!
-* Are you ready to really <i>break</i> things?
+* So, are you ready to <i>really</i> break things?
 ## Testing the Tests
 * Let's `uninstall httpd` completely, so as to prevent our tests from working, just to <i>simulate</i> a <b>catastrophic</b> crash of the site that requires immediate human intervention.
 ```